Sabicool/Medicine/01 Disciplines/Clinical/Procedures/Lung POCUS.md

 ![[Pasted image 20260614181635.png]]

-# Normal Lung Ultrasound Features
+# Characteristics of the Normal or Fully Aerated Lung
-- Lung sliding
+- Lung sliding: The visible, respiration-dependent movement of the pleural line
 - Smooth pleural line
-- A-lines (reverberations of the horizontal pleural line)
+- A-lines: Horizontal artifacts caused by the reflection of air at the tissue boundary.
+They appear at perfectly equal distances from one another.
+The distance between the pleural line and the first A line is exactly equal to the distance between the pleura and the transducer

 <figure style="text-align: left;">
   <img src="Pasted image 20260614181733.png">